Skip to main content

 API Overview

 The LinearB API is organized around resource-specific endpoints.
-Each resource has its own dedicated guide (linked below), using a standardized format with Overview, Before You Begin, Steps, Verify, Troubleshooting, and FAQs.
+Each resource has its own dedicated guide, linked below, using a standardized format with Overview, Before You Begin, Steps, Verify, Troubleshooting, and FAQs.

 • Deployments API — report releases or deployments to LinearB.